CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Age Requirement –** Crestfallen participants must be 18 years old to attend as we deal with mature subject matter and language.

 **Armband (Orange) –** Orange arm/headbands denote a player who is a non-combatant.
 A player may be a non-combatant for any reason including but not limited to the following: Illness, Injury, Anxiety, Age, Stress, Disability, Mental Health, EMT Advisement.
 Additionally, players that are deemed unsafe with combat may be given non-combat status for a limited duration.
 Non-combat players may not be targeted with weapon or spell attacks.
 Ranged attacks that accidentally strike a non-combat player will be treated as a “[resist]({{< ref "/rules/conditions/#resist" >}})”.
-Non-combat characters may not use any skill from any category containing the word Combat.
+Non-combat characters may not use any skill from any Skill Category containing the word Combat.
 The only exception to this is Energy which may not be used in combat, but may be used for crafting or condition removal following a battle.
 All players may use the Killing Blow counted action on a non-combatant by pointing their weapon at the target from an arm’s length away rather than physically touching them.
 This action is stopped through normal means or if a combat player comes within arms reach of the attacker.
 A character that is feigning injury/death must make themselves known in order to prevent a Killing Blow in this fashion.

 **Armband (Green) –** Green arm/headbands denote a member of the plot team or marshal (PC or NPC).
 These staff members should be contacted if there is a rules dispute, rules question, cabin thievery, pick pocket, or similar situation.
 Not every plot member or marshal may be able to assist in every issue, but they should be able to point a player in the correct direction for assistance.

 **Armband (Blue) –** Blue arm/headbands denote an EMT.
 If there is a medical emergency an EMT is called for their medical knowledge to take charge of a situation and make the best decision possible.
 EMTs are volunteers and will do their best to make fair and safe judgements regarding player safety.
 EMTs rulings must be followed by all players to the best of their ability.
 If a player disregards an EMT ruling, they may be asked to leave or not be allowed to attend future events.
 Crestfallen LARP is a play at your own risk game.
 As such players should know their physical limitations and do their best to practice self-care as necessary.

 **Assumed Consent –** While Crestfallen believes that players should ask for affirmative consent for physical actions, there is an Assumed Consent that players are taking part in a physical game and that certain touch is required.
-Crestfallen LARP assumes that all players consent to physical contact with all weapons, spell ammo, and approved game physical representations.
+Crestfallen LARP assumes that all players consent to physical contact with all weapons, spell ammo, and approved game props.
 Additionally, all players are assumed to consent on physical contact on the arms from the wrist to the shoulder for the purposes of spell touch casting, carrying, and counted actions.
 This assumed consent does NOT allow a player to grab, pull, or push forcefully.
 This assumed consent also does NOT allow a player to touch another player in a way to make them feel uncomfortable.
 This consent may be revoked at any time, for any reason.

 **Clothing Requirements –** All attendees must be in appropriate clothing to take part in an active LARP game according to public decency requirements as well as appropriate clothing for the weather.
 Underwear/Shirtless gameplay is never acceptable.